YasuoFly/ThemeRecognition/README.md

 ```
 python test.py --load_pre_path /path/to/checkpoint
 ```
-The model was retrained from reorganized code, so it's understandable if the performance differs slightly.
+The code was reorganized, so the performance may differ slightly.

 ## Citation
 If you find this repository helpful, please consider citing: </br>